A Family Guarantee can help homebuyers enter the property market sooner.

 LMI is typically required where the value of the loan exceeds 80% of the value of the property to be purchased.
 Mia and Dan want to avoid this.
 So in order to achieve a LVR of 80%, Dan’s parents offer their home as security to cover the difference and guarantee Mia and Dan’s loan for $80,000.
 Mia and Dan can then purchase the property and avoid LMI.

 Where a borrower is entitled to a government grant, the entitlement will not be affected by the provision of a Family Guarantee.
-Family Guarantees will not usually be accepted by the Credit Union where offered to support borrowings for a second/subsequent property or for any other purpose.
+Family Guarantees will not usually be accepted by lenders where offered to support borrowings for a second/subsequent property or for any other purpose.

-To ensure everyone understands all the ins and outs, we will ask all borrowers and guarantors to be interviewed, either face-to-face or over the phone.
-Guarantors must also be interviewed face-to-face, separately from the borrowers, either by an accredited staff member or by a solicitor at loan contract signing.
+To ensure everyone understands all the ins and outs, most lenders will ask all borrowers and guarantors to be interviewed, either face-to-face or over the phone.
+Guarantors will usually be interviewed face-to-face, separately from the borrowers, either by an accredited staff member or by a solicitor at loan contract signing.

 - you can refuse to enter into the guarantee